What Does Job Interview Mean

 Create a collection of concise artifacts—case summaries, code snippets, project briefs, performance metrics—that you can share selectively to support claims.
 These make your evidence harder to discount in later stages.

 If an interviewer provides feedback, adapt and iterate.
-Use external coaching or structured courses to address recurring themes.
+Use structured courses or coaching to address recurring themes.
 For professionals balancing relocation and career growth, systematic preparation turns each interview into a calibrated step toward the role and geographic move you want.

 Practical Tools and Resources You Should Use